ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/tabbed-navigation.md

     pathMatch: 'full',
   },
 ```

+If you remove this redirect and then load the application from the root location, the app will just load the tabs page and not one of the tabs.
+The redirect was added so we load the proper tab on launch.

 One other minor detail is in the markup for the `TeaDetailsPage`.
 The `defaultHref` for the `ion-back-button` needs to point to the `tabs/tea` route now, and not just the `tea` route.